pollen-robotics/reachy-2021-docs/content/docs/getting-started/connect.md

 ssh nuc@<reachy-ip>
 ```

 *Don't know what is your reachy-ip?
-Check out [how to find the ip](https://pollen-robotics.github.io/reachy-2021-docs/sdk/getting-started/finding-ip/).*
+Check out [how to find the Reachy's IP](https://pollen-robotics.github.io/reachy-2021-docs/sdk/getting-started/finding-ip/).*

 ## Check ROS is providing access to the topics